LiquidSmokeX64/coffeelinux/README.md

 7: Follow the prompts as needed. (mostly just password prompts and confirmation/overwrite dialogues lol)

 That should finish it off for you.
-Enjoy you Coffee-Linux.
+Enjoy your Coffee.
+Spread the word!
+Coffee is hot over here.

 Hashtags:
 #GamingOnLinux #ArchGaming #SteamLinux #ArchInstaller #CoffeeLinux